 Thankfully, there is Do Not Disturb, a handy feature that temporarily silences all notifications on your iPhone and iPad.
 When enabled, messages and notifications still reach your iPhone, but the device won’t ring or vibrate to let you know you have a new message.

 The downside of Do Not Disturb is that it silences all Message notifications.
 But thanks to “Hide Alerts,” you can set specific iMessage or SMS conversations on Do Not Disturb.
 You will still receive these messages, but you won’t be alerted about them.

 How to put specific SMS or iMessage conversations on Do Not Disturb

-1) Identify the conversation you want to put on Do Not Disturb.
+- Open the iPhone or iPad Messages app and identify the conversation you want to put on Do Not Disturb.

-A small moon-like icon will appear next to the person’s name to indicate this conversation is now on Do Not Disturb.
+A small gray bell icon will appear next to the person’s name to indicate this conversation is now muted.

 To get notifications for this conversation again, simply swipe right to left and tap the purple bell icon.
 You can also press the chat and choose Show Alerts.